 What is HIPAA-Compliant Medical Dictation Software?

-HIPAA-compliant medical dictation refers to speech-to-text technology designed to meet the stringent security and privacy requirements of the US Health Insurance Portability and Accountability Act.
+HIPAA-compliant medical dictation refers to medical speech-to-text technology designed to meet the stringent security and privacy requirements of the US Health Insurance Portability and Accountability Act.

 When evaluating dictation tools, UK clinics should request a Data Processing Agreement that explicitly states the vendor's GDPR compliance measures and confirms they won't use your patient data to train AI models or for any purpose beyond providing the contracted service.